smellytree/2020_project/README.md

 # my-ladies-and-books
-an assignment and a book crawler programmed by us (no, by bug)
+It's an assignment of course, open source in 2020, and a book crawler programmed by us (no, by bug).
+Thanks for every lady.